pyn-sol/detaMVC/README.md

 detamvc set-project-key #######_#################
 ```

 **NOTE**: Deta Base is used as your database.
-I would strongly recommend creating a new Project called 'development' where you can play around with ideas while building.
+We recommend creating a new Project called 'development' where you can play around with ideas while building.
 When you go to production, create a new project in Deta for this to be managed in.

 ## Run a Server Manually